 Training yourself to look for the lesson and find the bright spot not only eases the burden a little, it also slowly begins to transform your entire thought process.

 Breathing exercises help expel toxic air from your body and refills your body and more importantly–your brain with fresh air.
 It clears your mind and allows you to regain mental clarity.
 One moment of clarity at the right time can change everything.

-9. Don’t Dwell on Negativity
+9. Remind Yourself Not to Dwell on Negativity

 Avoid dwelling on downers.
 Downers bring you down!